YuvarajTana/YuvarajTana/README.md

-### Hi there 👋
+### Hi there 👋,

-Hi, I'm [Yuvaraj Tana](https://yuvarajtana.com), a passionate full stack developer from Bangalore, India.
+I'm [Yuvaraj Tana](https://yuvarajtana.com), a passionate full stack developer from Bangalore, India.
 My passion for solving real world problems with programming.

 <!--
 **YuvarajTana/YuvarajTana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.